rebecabernal/JobOfferSearch/README.md

 >[!NOTE]
 >Since we have two interlinked tables, each one of them has their own CRUD, this firsts endpoints are from the offers table.
 >
->In the offers table we have: title, enterprise, description, workspace, status and two timestamps that are created_at and updated_at.
+>In the offers table we have: title, enterprise, description, status and created_at timestamp.
 ***

 <p align="center">Endpoints (Offers table)</p>